tomreitz/tomreitz.com/index.md

 Hey there, I'm Tom Reitz.
-On this blog, you will find my book reviews, data analysis, technical articles, and other musings.
+On this site, you will find my book reviews, data analysis, technical articles, and other musings.
 Please [contact me](mailto:tom@tomreitz.com) if you have any questions or just want to say hi.
 I love meeting new people, building strong relationships, and having interesting conversations!